 Price

-When Noble Ray Price was inducted into the Country Music Hall of Fame in 1996, many noted that the honor was long overdue.
-Such feelings weren't based so much on the longevity of his career or on the number of major hits he has recorded, for in those regards Price was no different from many other deserving artists awaiting induction.
+Noble Ray Price was one of country music’s foremost innovators.
+When he was inducted into the Country Music Hall of Fame in 1996, many noted that the honor was long overdue, but such feelings weren’t based on career longevity or number of hits—in those regards he was no different from other deserving artists awaiting induction.

 Ray Price